 News UK's recovery was so effective that despite the potential for huge disruption, on Sunday 4 June the company produced the full Monday editions of both The Sun and The Times from the Sungard AS recovery facility.

-Crucially for the newspapers' distribution operation, critical timings did not slip so News UK was able to honour the print and distribution agreements in place with other publishers and avoid the additional costs incurred by delays.
+Crucially for the newspapers' distribution operation, critical timings did not slip so News UK was able to honor the print and distribution agreements in place with other publishers and avoid the additional costs incurred by delays.
 Most importantly of all, its employees were kept safe from harm.

 "Before the terror attacks, we'd had experience of handling major incidents and invocations but nothing on this scale," says Rob Sowerby.
-"There's been a realisation that far from being theoretical, our business continuity strategy is absolutely critical to the ongoing daily operations of the business.
+"There's been a realization that far from being theoretical, our business continuity strategy is absolutely critical to the ongoing daily operations of the business.
 We've had tremendous buy-in from the Executive to the extent they've signed off investment in refinements we've since made to our plans."

 Audit and consulting firm Deloitte reviewed News UK's handling of the incident and invocation of Sungard AS' Workplace Recovery.
 They concluded, "News UK responded successfully to the incident by following planned and rehearsed processes with the titles producing full editions on schedule and without any indication to the general public that there had been disruption to News UK operations."